ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 ### FIT (Failure Injection Testing)

-FIT was build to inject microservice level failures.
+FIT was built to inject microservice level failures.
 Latency monkey adds a delay and/or failure on the server side of a request for a given service.
 This provides us good insight into how calling applications behave when their dependency slows down — threads pile up, the network becomes congested, etc.